Sinnohd/infping/README.md

 ```

 #### Edit config.toml:
-Check where fping binary is located.
+Check the path to the fping binary.
-If the service isn't able to create the logfile at the configured location, output will be re-directed to stdout.
+For Docker containers: If the service isn't able to create the logfile at the configured location, output will be re-directed to stdout, which is preferred for containers.

+Example configuration:

 ```
 [influxdb]